Diversity Development Certificate Program

 Indian Education for All in Montana for One MUS

-To register, please visit MSU Registration, and use your NetID and NetID Password to enroll.
+To register, visit the MSU Registration link and use your NetID and NetID Password

 Level 1 - Diversity Course Descriptions

 Overview: In this workshop, participants will learn about the ADDRESSING and Big 10+ models of cultural identity.
 Participants will have an opportunity to reflect and apply these models to understand more about themselves as well as others.
 The concept of cultural humility will also be introduced and explored.

 Level 1 - DIV110 Intersectionality & Privilege